Need to know

 12 noon, but flexible, subject to availability.
 Earliest check-in, 3pm.
 Guests can stow luggage and relax in the bar, restaurant, café or gardens if they arrive early.

-Green fees at the golf club are included in the room rate.
+Green fees at the golf club are included in the room rate (excluding stays between 1 June and 15 September).
 There’s an extra charge for breakfast, with Continental buffet (€31 a guest) or full English (€36 a guest) available.

 Prince Alfonso ensured success by inviting his jet-set friends there, but the hotel’s legendary status hinged on its telephone – the only one on the coast at the time.
 The lethargic connection speed meant a thirsty, hungry and bored bunch of louche lollygaggers, so the restaurant, bar and bedrooms followed sharpish.
 If only sluggish WiFi had the same effect…